timscott/react-devise/README.md

 =========================
 For some time Devise has been the go-to authentication library for Rails apps.
 Just drop Devise into your Rails app, make a few tweaks, then get on with building the awesome business features of your app.
 But when we develop an SPA  app with React for the front end and Rails for the API, must we leave Devise behind?

 It turns out it's not very hard to purpose Devise as an authentication backend.
-The bigger job is to replicate all the view-related functionality Devise use to give us out of the box for server rendered apps.
+The bigger job is to replicate all the view-related functionality Devise gave us out of the box for server rendered apps.

 Enter **React Devise**.
 The goal of this library is to reduce the friction of adding authentication to a new React/Rails app.
 We aim to reduce it to the very low level that Rails developers have come to expect while maintaining flexibility to make it your own.